ck011604/database-project-app/README.md

 ## Import sql file

  If you are using the "MySQL" Extension by Weijan Chen, right click the database, click import sql, and select the file.
-(Should be in the root folder of the repo)
+(Should be in the root folder of the repo).
+Before importing you should drop the entire database, recreate it, and then import the .sql file to keep the latest version intact.

 ## Start server

-Navigate to the server.js file `cd src/server` then the js file.
+Navigate to the server.js file `cd server` then the js file.

 ### `node server.js`